thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 Almost a year ago I picked up a samsung chromebook plus v1 (or something like that), hardware codename `gru-kevin`

-It has a really nice non-16x9 screen, good battery life, usb-c... what more do you need?
+It has a really nice highdpi square-ish screen, good battery life, usb-c... what more do you need?

 I gave chromeos a fair try, and it was kinda nice.